 As a result, the company filed a lawsuit claiming trespass, demanding that activists pay the cost of proceedings.
 Both the first instance and the appeal were held in 2016.
 The citizens' activity consisted of trespassing and, as a result of the activists' cover of the proceedings, amounted to BAM 6,500 (roughly € 3250).

 In the course of action, the activists claimed that the company had no authority to build the hydropower plants.
 During a related court case, the construction permits were canceled, making the intended projects illegal.

 The construction of Luke 1 and Luke 2 hydropower plants never started.

 This unique case shows that there are activists in the Balkans who are willing to go to great lengths and endanger their well-being in order to protect the environment.
-Nevertheless, their actions don’t gain the protection of the institutions, which rather tend to secure other parties’ interests.
-On the other hand, the direct action was successful – the investor gave up his plan and the river remains free from the controversial dams for now.
+Nevertheless, their actions do not result in protection by institutions, who tend to secure other parties' interests.
+On the other hand, the direct action was successful-- the investor gave his plan and the river remains free from the controversial dams for now.

-The “Fojnica case” is just one chapter of a long story about Balkan wild rivers vanishing.
-Since 2002 hundreds of concessions for the construction of hydropower plants have been granted in Bosnia and Herzegovina.
+The "Fojnica case" is just one chapter of a long story about Balkan wild rivers vanishing.
+Since 2002, hundreds of concessions for the construction of hydropower plants have been granted in Bosnia and Herzegovina.
 A country with countless natural wild rivers is experiencing a hydropower plant boom, with all the consequences that implies.
-“In 2006 the government issued 112 concessions overnight.
-Now our politicians are using this precedent as an excuse or an example,” Jelena Ivanić from Center for Environment explains.
-Because of this there has been irreversible damage to the environment, including the water quality and changes in the extent of the flow, changes as well as reshaping of the profile of the riverbed.
-Nevertheless, the story of Balkan rivers is still not finished.
+“In 2006, the government issued 112 concessions overnight.
+Now, our politicians are using this precedent as an example,” Jelena Ivanic from Center for Environment explains.
+They are using this as an example because of the irreversible damage to the environment, including water quality, and changes in the flow and the profile of the riverbed.
+Nevertheless, the story of Balkan is still not finished.

 ENG 08/12/2014 Hydroelectric Power Plants Boom (Arnika)